Grimoire & Poe

 4. Makani’s Background

 The movie, thankfully, made her secret much darker.
-Instead of cutting off the girl’s ponytail, Makani shoved the girl into the bonfire causing her to suffer burns all over her body.
-Makani was acting in retaliation to the girl shoving her first, unfortunately the girl ended up on fire.
+Instead of cutting off the girl’s ponytail, Makani shoved the girl into the bonfire, causing her to suffer burns all over her body.
+Makani was acting in retaliation for the girl shoving her first; the girl ended up on fire.

 5. The Reveal